 Open House for Prospective Music Students

-The faculty, administration, and students of the UNCG School of Music invite you to attend our annual Open House for prospective music students.
-This year, Open House will be held Monday, October 20, 2025.
+The faculty, administration, and students of the UNCG School of Music invite you to join us for our annual Open House on Tuesday, March 17, 2026.

-- Information session where you can learn about music scholarships, University admissions, and financial aid
+- Learn about our degree programs, scholarships, admissions, and financial aid

-- Open classes in music education, music theory, music history, performance, and composition
+- Sit in on classes in music education, music theory, music history, performance, and composition

+Parents and guardians are welcome and encouraged to attend—there’s plenty for them to learn too.
 Please browse the schedules and use the link below to register online in advance.
-We look forward to seeing you in October!
+We look forward to seeing you in March!

 Registration